 Back home dinner was waiting.
 After dinner my mom, dad, and I would walk to the local fishing pier and look at the harbor and whatever fish had been caught.
 More stories of far off adventures.
 After the walk I would play with toys or read a book while my parents would sit and listen to classical music.
 My favorite was the William Tell Overture.
 Our house was filled with love – my parents were affectionate, I was adored, everything was perfect.

 My dad loved sea food and we went fishing on weekends.
 As he fished I would snorkel in tidepools, harassing crabs, sticking my finger in sea anemones, and collecting shells.
 When he was cleaning the fish I always wanted to see what they had eaten so opening the stomach was a high point for me.
 I also liked the lens of the fish’s eyes, a perfectly spherical, transparent jewel.
 I would hold it and see how it focused light – very cool.
 The best was going for abalone.
 In those days, one could get a limit of green abalones at low tide without even diving.
 My dad taught me how to slice, pound, and fry these delicacies.
 The perpetual teacher, he said if you catch it you clean it.
 So I soon became good at slicing abalone or filleting fish.
 Through some of his frineds I eventually got a job as a deck hand on a sportfishing boat.
 The job was nothing special but the big wow was looking over the bow at night when we were in transit to the Channel Islands.
 It was one of the most mind blowing experiences of my life in those days.
-Greenish blue streaks of light xx from the boat.
+Greenish blue streaks of light from mystery animals scattered away from the boat.
 Some were thin, some large, sometimes a round blobish thing would burst into light.
 There was amazing diversity and never could I really see what was making the light.
 I knew most of this light was caused by fish, scared by the boat, racing through the water and causing bioluminescent plankton to glow.
 But the shapes and streaks and sheer beauty of this underwater fireworks blew my mind.
 Instead of sleeping I would watch this spectacle and then end up totally exhausted by the next afternoon when we got back to port.
 Based on that I would go to the beach when we had a red tide, fill a couple of bottles of water, put them in my closet, and wait till dark.
 I would then have friends over to watch the fireworks as I shook the bottle, causing the plankton to give off their light.

 My mom was not as much of an outdoor person as my dad but she was super patient and encouraged me to follow whatever seemed interesting to me.
 Together we created a shell collection through the local library.
 We would go into the local bay and along the coast at low tide and collect shells.
 Most were alive so we would boil them and then with a pin pull the animal out of the shell.
 Our kitchen reeked of dead mollusks and it was not a pleasant smell at all.
 The collection was a sort of competition and she helped me name and label each shell in my box.
 We got books and looked up information about the animals.
 I was also fascinated with fish and she got books that I could use to make my notebook of fish.
 The colors, shapes, and diversity of fishes was astonishing.
 I still have those notebooks full of my little kid drawings.
 I was quite busy!